On multi-interpolated multiple zeta values: Multi-interpolated multiple zeta values and related multiple zeta values

 \end{example}

 In our previous example, different basic objects like $\sum_{\ell\ge 1}\frac{t_{\ell}}{\ell^{i_1+i_2}}$ appeared, compared to the ordinary interpolated MZVs.
-Thus, in order to analyze multi-interpolated MZVs, we need another generalization, which gives the atomic parts of the multi-interpolated truncated MZVs.
+Thus, in order to analyze multi-interpolated MZVs, we need another generalization, which includes interpolated MZVs (thus, also ordinary MZVs and MZSVs), as well as the atomic parts of the multi-interpolated truncated MZVs. \begin{defi} For $k\ge 1$ let $j_1,\dots,j_k\ge 0$ denote integers.
+We introduce multiple zeta values with variables $\vec{t}=(t_1,t_2,\dots)$ and admissible indices $(i_1,\dots,i_k)$ satisfying $i_1\ge 2$, $i_j\ge 1$ for $2\le j\le k$,